Good blog writing might seem like an easy thing to do. Write 500 words on your pet topic of the day, do a quick proofread, and then hit publish.

 The four placements of your main keyword are very important.

-Main title, first sentence, SEO title and SEO meta description.
+The main title, first sentence, SEO title, and SEO meta description

 These are the locations that tell search engines about your main topic.
 Your semantic keywords then support your article’s variety and richness and will help you gain more indexed keywords.